How To Start a Vending Machine Business in 2026

 • Location instability.
 To avoid a sudden loss of placement, get location agreements in writing with clear terms about duration, notice periods, and commission structures.

 • Inventory management.
-Establish regular restocking schedules and monitor product performance to minimize waste and maximize profits.
+Establish regular restocking schedules, source products from wholesale clubs like Costco and Sam's Club for the best per-unit margins, and monitor product performance to minimize waste and maximize profits.

-• Technology issues.
+• Technology issues and downtime.
 Maintain reliable internet connections for digital payment systems and regularly update software to prevent transaction failures.

 • Rising overhead costs.
 Track all expenses carefully and negotiate with suppliers for volume discounts to maintain healthy profit margins.